The Lumut Balai geothermal power plant of Pertamina Geothermal Energy.

 The Darajat Geothermal Plant

-The 270 MW Darajat geothermal plant, located at Garut in West Java, started its commercial operation in 1994 and is one of the oldest geothermal power plants in Indonesia.
+The 270 MW Darajat geothermal plant, comprising three power stations, started its commercial operation in 1994 and is one of the oldest geothermal power plants in Indonesia.

-The Darajat geothermal assets were initially explored and developed by Amoseas.
-The assets were later taken over by Chevron who eventually sold it to a consortium led by Star Energy in 2017.
+The Darajat geothermal assets, located in West Java, were initially explored and developed by Amoseas.
+The assets were later taken over by Chevron which eventually sold them to a consortium led by Star Energy in 2017.

 The Darajat resource has two special characteristics.
 First, it is one of only a few dry steam fields in the world.